Barbashin1970/Barbashin1970/README.md

 - 👋 Hi, I’m Oleg
-- 👀 I’m interested in QA and Java
+- 👀 I’m interested in AI Product Quality and Management
-- 🌱 I’m currently learning on Java Rush
+- 🌱 I’m currently learning Prompt Engineering and AI Vibe Coding
-- 💞️ I’m looking to collaborate in web/mobile/api Autotest Projects
+- 💞️ I’m looking to collaborate in AI Projects
 - 📫 How to reach me in Telegram @OlegBarbashin

 <!---